 PC building begins with installing your motherboard into the chassis.
 Motherboard requires a special power cable of its own, the 24 Pin ATX Power cable.

-This power cable comes from the Power Supply Unit and attaches to the 24 Pin ATX power socket on the motherboard.
+This power cable comes from the Power Supply Unit and attaches to the motherboard’s 24 Pin ATX power socket.

-The exact location of this power socket can be found from the motherboard’s manual but in majority of the cases it is located on the top-right side of the motherboard.
+The exact location of this power socket can be found in the motherboard’s manual, but in most cases, it is located on the top-right side of the motherboard.

-When connecting the motherboard’s ATX power cable, you must pay special attention to its orientation making sure that the different notches line up.
-Often PC builders align this cable incorrectly.
+When you connect the motherboard’s ATX power cable, you should pay special attention to its orientation, ensuring the different notches line up.
+Often PC builders need to align this cable correctly.

 2. CPU ATX-12V Power Cable